mirosh-kavinda/spiritualread/README.md

 When you find a book you like, simply tap the download button to save it to your device.
 You can also add it to your favorites list, so you can easily find it again later.

 # Support
 We're committed to providing you with the best possible user experience.
-If you have any questions or feedback, please don't hesitate to reach out to our customer support team at support@bookify.com.
+If you have any questions or feedback, please don't hesitate to reach out to me , @kavindahgm@gmail.com

 # Release Notes
 Version 1.0